Legal Directories in the Age of Google

 There are slews of directories.
 According to US-based Jaffe Associates, in 2008 there were more than 950 surveys and ranking services geared to law firms.
 These included the usual suspects: Chambers Global, Martindale-Hubble, Who’s Who, Rising Stars lists of all descriptions and every kind of Super, Best, and Top list imaginable splintered into numerous legal practices to boot.

-Some have been around for many years.
-Chambers Global turned 22 this year while one of its competitors, The Legal 500, is two years older.
+Some directories have been around for a long time.
+Chambers Global turns 23 this year while one of its competitors, The Legal 500, is two years older.
 This represents a whole generation of lawyers who grew up thumbing through these tomes when they began appearing in print form well before the advent of the online age.

 FALLING OUT OF FAVOUR

-Generally speaking, directories have been on a downslide for years.
-In 2007, London and New York-based Acritas surveyed 500 corporate counsel about what sources influence their consideration in hiring external lawyers.
-Only five per cent found directories relevant to this type of decision and only three per cent said they have been influenced significantly by directory information.
+Generally speaking, directories have been falling out of favour for years.
+Looking back to 2007, London and New York-based Acritas surveyed 500 corporate counsel about what sources influence their consideration in hiring external lawyers.
+At that time, only five per cent found directories relevant to this type of decision and only three per cent said they have been influenced significantly by directory information.
 Instead these corporate lawyers said they relied on referrals from outside law firms, colleagues, personal experience, the reputation of a firm, and publications and articles.

-It’s taking a while but some firms are smartening up.
+It’s taking a while for this reality to sink in but some firms are responding.
 For example, roughly 30 per cent of AmLaw 100 law firms are no longer listed in Martindale-Hubbell.
 One of them is Axley Brynelson LLP of Madison, Wisconsin.
 Managing Partner John Mitby says, “In 2010, we decided to reinvest the $25,000+ we usually spent on Martindale-Hubbell in communications channels we did see results from, including social networks, outdoor and video.
 In just the past five months, our website traffic increased 20 per cent.
 We’re receiving more quality cold email inquiries and subsequent new clients.”

 For firms that simply must appear in select directories, many have chosen not to pay-to-play.
 In other words, they no longer pay for the privilege of submitting firm member authored articles, bios or photos.
 After all, why should a firm contribute content to an entity that charges what amounts to a publishing fee and also requires payment from anyone wishing to read it?